Ex-situ Captive

 Behavioural Training Programme

-It is important that all trained behaviours should be within the natural capability of the species and be of benefit to the individual animal concerned through improved welfare, a reduction in the stressors associated with traditional husbandry techniques and a physical or cognitive challenge.
-Any trained behaviour should not compromise the animal’s physical or psychological well-being and should be considered part of the animal’s behaviour management programme as stated in the BIAZA Animal Training Focus Group Position Statement.
+It is important that all trained behaviours remain within the natural capabilities of the species and provide clear benefits to the individual animal.
+These benefits include improved welfare, reduced stress associated with traditional husbandry techniques, and physical or cognitive stimulation.
+Any trained behaviour must not compromise the animal’s physical or psychological well-being and should form part of its behaviour management programme, as outlined in the British and Irish Association of Zoos and Aquariums (BIAZA) Animal Training Focus Group Position Statement.

-At the centre we follow the operant conditioning method of training or positive reinforcement training, as described here by the BIAZA Focus Group:
+At the Centre, we follow the operant conditioning method of training, also known as positive reinforcement training, as described by the BIAZA Focus Group: